ShengHuaWu/Vapor3Series/Authentication/README.md

 ```
 This line registers the necessary services with our application to ensure authentication works.

-Let's start to use the new dependency in our `User` model and append the following line below `import FluentSQLite`.
+Let's start to use the new dependency in our `User` model.
+First of all, append the following line below `import FluentSQLite`.
 ```
 import Authentication
 ```
 After that, we are able to adopt HTTP basic authentication with the `Authentication` module.
-Please add the following lines at the bottom of our `User` model.
+Secondly, please add the following lines at the bottom of our `User` model.
 ```
 extension User: BasicAuthenticatable {
     static var usernameKey: UsernameKey {